storm-software/reaper/crates/eth-engine-core/README.md

 <!-- END header -->

-# Storm Software - Cryptocurrency Trading Core Crate
+# Reaper - Ethereum Engine Core Crate

 This crate is a core library for interacting with the Ethereum blockchain for trading purposes.
 It is part of the Storm Software suite of tools and libraries.